Book of Muhammad's Ladder

 The Book of Muḥammad's Ladder is a first-person account of the Islamic prophet Muḥammad's night journey (isrāʾ) and ascent to heaven (miʿrāj), translated into Latin (as Liber scalae Machometi) and Old French (as Livre de l'eschiele Mahomet) from traditional Arabic materials.
-Although presented as Muḥammad's words and purportedly recorded by Muḥammad's cousin Ibn ʿAbbās (died 687), the work dates to the 13th century.
+Although presented as Muḥammad's words and purportedly recorded by Muḥammad's cousin Ibn ʿAbbās (died 687), the work is in fact spurious and dates to the 13th century.

 Belonging to the genre of apocalyptic literature, Muḥammad's Ladder details Muḥammad's miraculous transportation by the angel Gabriel from Mecca to the Temple Mount in Jerusalem and from there upward to the seven heavens.
 It also includes sections on Muḥammad's visit to the seven regions of Hell and his face-to-face vision of God, during which he was granted the power to intercede on behalf of believers on Judgement Day.

 The work was known to Dante Alighieri (died 1321), whose Divine Comedy has sometimes been regarded as inspired by Muḥammad's Ladder.

 Origins

 Muḥammad's Ladder has a complicated history.
 It survives only in Latin and Old French versions, known respectively by the titles Liber scalae Machometi and Livre de l'eschiele Mahomet.
 According to the preface of these versions, King Alfonso X of Castile commissioned Abraham of Toledo to translate an Arabic work entitled al-Miʿrāj into Castilian (Old Spanish) and divide it into chapters.
 According to the French preface, Alfonso X also commissioned Bonaventura da Siena to translate the Castilian into Latin and French.
 A colophon indicates that he completed the French translation in 1264.
 The Castilian version, now for the most part lost, was probably produced before 1262.

 Doubts have been raised about the ascription of the French translation to Alfonso X and Bonaventura.
 It has been argued that the French translation was made from the Latin shortly after 1264 by a translator from Provence and probably not on Alfonso X's orders.
-It has also been argued that the French translation is earlier than the Latin.
+It has also been argued to the contrary that the French translation is earlier than the Latin.